jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 (6) If any question arises as to whether on the date on which an interim liquidator was appointed an act was done or a transaction was entered into or effected before or after the time at which the interim liquidator was appointed, that act or transaction is, in the absence of proof to the contrary, deemed to have been done or entered into or effected, as the case may be, after that time.

 ### 247 Power to stay or restrain certain proceedings against company
-At any time after the making of an application to the Court under section 241(2)(c) of this Act to appoint a liquidator of a company and before a liquidator is appointed, the company or any creditor or shareholder of the company may,— and the Court or Court of Appeal, as the case may be, may stay or restrain the application or proceeding on such terms as it thinks fit.
+At any time after the making of an application to the Court under section 241(2)(c) of this Act to appoint a liquidator of a company and before a liquidator is appointed, the company or any creditor or shareholder of the company may,—and the Court or Court of Appeal, as the case may be, may stay or restrain the application or proceeding on such terms as it thinks fit.
   (a) in the case of any application or proceeding against the company that is pending in the Court or Court of Appeal, apply to the Court or Court of Appeal, as the case may be, for a stay of the application or proceeding:
   (b) in the case of any other application or proceeding pending against the company in any court or tribunal, apply to the Court to restrain the application or proceeding—